saravanapa/hello-world/README.md

 # hello-world
 a repository,
 Hi guys
-how are you ,is everybody ok in earth
+how are you ,is everybody ok on earth